clssn/numato-gpio/README.md

 issues are only the ones the author is aware of:

 * No unit tests
-* Exceptions of type Exception are caught
+* Some docstrings are hard to understand
 * Device discovery/registry as module-global dict is sub-optimal
 * Only `/dev/ACMx` devices are scanned which were mapped on the author's Linux